gdoshi2/gdoshi2.github.io/_pages/about.md

 Selected Research Topics
 ----
 Market Impacts of Transmission Expansion: What is the effect on markups set by fossil fuel generators?
-What are the long-run effects on entry of new wind projects?
+What are the long-run effects on entry of new wind projects and carbon emissions?
 <br/>

 "Over-investment" in Wind Energy: Does availability of excess electricity transmission incentivize developers to over-invest in wind generation capacity?
 What are the social welfare implications? <br/>